#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 RK: So when they withdrew the money,there was a fee?

-Lm: yes. the agent banking fee to withdraw.
+Lm: Yes.
+The agent banking fee to withdraw.
 Within 6 months, it was 100% online payments.
 And the economic activity around this camp was amazing to see.

 RK: So low because you have this group of people, they have got financial ability delivered to them directly, trade started to grow around the area.

 LM: Not only that, before, food was coming in, it meant that people were just eating it.
 Now that money was coming in, it meant that people were buying directly from farmers.
 The food that was grown directly from there is what was rising.
 Not the imported food which was coming in as a food donation.
-Now, that salt and beans and flour was being brought from the market within. you can imagine the economic possibilities that came out of that.
+Now, that salt and beans and flour were being brought from the market within. you can imagine the economic possibilities that came out of that.
 The impact of $190,000 every month coming into your economy what that meant.

 RK: In that location